simon-project/port_trap/README.md

 After the timeout has expired, the blocking will be lifted.
 In the case of a repeated connection from the same IP to any of the traps, blocking will be established again, but the timeout will increase in a quadratic progression, i.e., upon the second blocking, the timeout will increase according to the formula `Timeout = Timeout * (2*2)`, upon the third blocking, the timeout increases according to the formula `Timeout = Timeout * (3*3)` etc, and when the number of blocks indicated in the for_permanent_ban.txt file is reached, that IP will be permanently blocked.

-Blockings are carried out using iptables, with comments like "trap on port XX" and "Permanent trap banned".
+Blocking is carried out using iptables with ipset for improved performance.

 ### The show.sh File